abellsmythe/express-no-estress/README.md

 # Express no Estress

 Express no Estress is an Express Based API skeleton.
-This project can be used for creating a RESTful API using NodeJS, `express` as the framework, `mongoose` MongoDB ODM with great packages for handle secutiry like `helmet` and `hpp` and others like `body-parser`, `cookie-parser` `cors`. `cucumber` is also used for running integration tests for the endpoints and `swagger` for docs.
+This project can be used for creating a RESTful API using NodeJS, `express` as the framework, `mongoose` MongoDB ODM with great packages for handle secutiry like `helmet` and `hpp` also others like `body-parser`, `cookie-parser` `cors`. `cucumber` is used for running integration tests for the endpoints and `swagger` for docs byside `passport` for handle user authentication.

 It have a helper command to `make` all the files with a basic setup for a CRUD service